ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ## Evaluation

--   _check if text quality isn't related to ppl only_
 -   see how models trained on different context lengths aren't comparable
-    -   train lms on some set context len, and evaluate on different context lens.
     -   train lms on different context lens, and evaluate on set context len.
 -   see if model size changes anything about ppl
     -   sample different models